Gelling is the practice of applying a gelatin mixture onto the athlete’s head to hold the hair in place during routine competitions. It washes out and

-2) Prepare the first thick coat by emptying 2 to 4 packets of Knox into round container and approximately ¼ to ½ cup bowling water.
+2) Prepare the first thick coat by emptying 2 to 4 packets of gelatine into round container and approximately ¼ to ½ cup bowling water.

 3) Using fork or whisk, gently mix boiled water and gelatin until all gelatin is dissolved and mixture has thickened.
 If any clumps of undissolved

-gelatine remains, pop the gel into the microwave for 15 second intervals until the clumps are completely dissolved.
+gelatine remain, pop the gel into the microwave for 15 second intervals until the clumps are completely dissolved.
 If a microwave is unavailable, pick or strain out the clumps with a fork or

-4) Using the paint brush, carefully (it’s HOT) begin applying the first coat of gelatin to the swimmer’s head, starting just past the hairline.
-Apply
+4) Using the paint brush, carefully (it’s HOT) begin applying the first coat of gelatin to the swimmer’s head, starting just below the hairline.

 5) Rinse paint brush with hot tap water until clean.

 6) While the first coat sets, prepare the second ‘glossy’ coat.